top of page

 Our approach goes beyond routine vision screening by establishing meaningful clinical baselines.
 This includes refractive status, axial length measurement, age of onset and rate of progression.
 These indicators are measured alongside clinically important factors like family history of myopia, visual behaviors, and lifestyle factors.

-By identifying children at risk earlier, we see higher success in implementing non-invasive, evidence-based treatment options.
-Treatments include specialty contact lenses, low-dose atropine and new eyeglass lenses designed to slow progression and reduce long-term ocular complications.
+By identifying children at risk earlier, we see higher success in implementing non-invasive, evidence-based myopia management options.
+This include specialty contact lenses, low-dose atropine and eyeglass lenses designed to slow progression and reduce long-term ocular complications.
 We provide clear communication and consistent patient follow up, allowing referring providers to stay informed and confident in their patients’ visual development.

 Each myopia management patient is scheduled for regular follow-up visits to closely monitor the effectiveness of each patient’s myopia management plan.
 Follow-up appointments may be scheduled at 2,4,6 and 12th month or 3, 6, and 12 months, depending on individual protocols.
 This allows us to make timely adjustments, track progression and ensure treatment remains tailored to the patient’s individual needs.